 ECLs are discounted at the effective interest rate of the financial asset.

-Presentation of allowance for ECL in the statement of financial position ii) Non-financial assets
+Presentation of allowance for ECL in the statement of financial position k) Impairment (continued)

 Allowances for expected credit loss against financial assets measured at amortised cost are deducted from the gross carrying amount of the assets.